twcc/man-vip/doc-en/docs/vcs/overview.md

 #### <img src="https://cos.twcc.ai/SYS-MANUAL/uploads/upload_fdddc2308f91f4689d5765a35b457c72.png" width="35" height="25"/> Built on the cloud with many options

 With just a few moves and clicks of the mouse, you can have your dedicated working environment in no time.
-We provide Linux Ubuntu, CentOS, Rocky Linux, Windows 10, Windows Server 2016...
+We provide Linux Ubuntu, CentOS, Rocky Linux, SQL Server Web (<font style={{'background-color':'#008ad8', 'border-radius': '40px', 'padding': '0.2em', 'font-size': '8px'}}><font style={{'color':'white'}}>**&nbsp;Enterprise&nbsp;**</font></font>), Windows 10, Windows Server 2016...
 You can choose from a wide range of operating systems as well as the number of CPUs, memory capacity, and hardware resources.

 <br/>